Conjugacy in Abstract Semigroups, Transformation and Diagram Monoids, and Conjugacy Growth: Problems

 \begin{que} Let $\sim$ be any conjugacy considered in this paper.
 Characterize $\sim$ in the endomorphism monoid of a finite dimensional independence algebra (over a finite or infinite field).
-To solve this problem, it may be useful to use the classification of independence algebras \cite{ABCKK22}. \end{que}
+The classification of independence algebras \cite{ABCKK22} may be useful for this. \cite{ABCKK22}. \end{que}

-\begin{que}Let $\sim$ be any conjugacy considered in this paper.
+\begin{que} Let $\sim$ be any conjugacy considered in this paper.
 Characterize $\sim$ in the endomorphism monoids of free objects \cite{AMS03} or in the endomorphism monoid of algebras admitting some general notion of independence \cite{AW09}.
 Regarding the latter, we propose the problem of finding the conjugacy classes in the endomorphisms of $\mathit{MC}$-algebras, $M S$-algebras, $S C$-algebras, and $S C$-ranked algebras \cite[Ch.~8]{AW09}.
 The first step would be to solve the conjugacy problem for the endomorphism monoid of an $S C$-ranked free $M$-act \cite[Ch.~9]{AW09}, and for an $S C$-ranked free module over an $\aleph_1$-Noetherian ring \cite[Ch.~10]{AW09}. \end{que}

-Related to the previous problem, we have the following. \begin{que} Since all varieties of bands are known, it would be especially interesting to to describe the conjugacy classes of the endomorphism monoid of the free objects of each variety of bands (for details and references, see \cite{AK07}). \end{que}
+Related to the previous problem, we have the following. \begin{que} Since all varieties of bands are known, describe the conjugacy classes of the endomorphism monoid of the free objects of each variety of bands (for details and references, see \cite{AK07}). \end{que}

 \begin{que} Let $\sim$ be any conjugacy considered in this paper.
 Characterize the semigroups in which $\sim$ is a congruence [the identity relation, the universal relation]. \end{que}